Uvacoder/startpage-dashy-dashboard/docs/deployment.md

 #### Render
 [![Deploy to Render](https://i.ibb.co/QXNCbxT/deploy-render-button.png)](https://render.com/deploy?repo=https://github.com/lissy93/dashy/tree/deploy_render)

-[Render](https://render.com) is cloud provider that provides easy deployments for static sites, Docker apps, web services, databases and background workers.
+[Render](https://render.com) is cloud provider that provides easy Deployments for static sites, Docker apps, web services, databases and background workers.
 Render is great for developing applications, and very easy to use.
 Static sites are free, and services start at $7/month.
 Currently there are only 2 server locations - Oregon, USA and Frankfurt, Germany.
 For more info, see the [Render Docs](https://render.com/docs)

 To deploy Dashy to Render, use the following link
 ```